 - Support the faculty teaching function

-To be eligible, applicants must have completed all live modules of the NATouch Foundation Training.
+To be eligible, applicants must have completed all three modules of the NATouch Foundation Training in person.
 Applicants who took some of the training by video are required to make up the missed modules.
-If you have missed a live module and want to assist, please contact us so we can discuss your situation.
+If you missed a live module and want to assist, please contact us so we can discuss your situation.

 If you fulfill the above criteria and you would like to assist, please fill out the Assistant Application.